guipdutra/awesome-geek-podcasts/README.md

 * [Darknet Diaries](https://darknetdiaries.com) - Stories from hackers or those who have been attacked.
 How they got in and what happened.
 * [Data Skeptic](http://dataskeptic.com/) - The Data Skeptic Podcast features interviews and discussion of topics related to data science, statistics, machine learning, artificial intelligence and the like.
 * [Data Stories](http://datastori.es/) - Enrico Bertini and Moritz Stefaner discuss the latest developments in data analytics, visualization and related topics.
-* [Descriptive](http://descriptive.audio/) - This is an interview show with people from the JavaScript and web development world, hosted by Kahlil Lechelt and Henning Glatter-Götz.
 * [Design vs Dev](https://agileleague.com/) - A podcast about web development from the different perspectives of designers and developers.
 * [DevChat.tv](https://devchat.tv/) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.
-* [Dev Discussions](http://www.devdiscussions.com) - Discussions over a wide variety of topics including functional programming, domain-driven design, and game development.
 * [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
 * [DevelopersHangout](http://www.developershangout.io/) - Two Developers talk about challeges, articles, news, books and other podcasts that came across their radar every 2 weeks.
 Laravel, PHP are two key topics, and other great podcasts like the ones listed above.
 * [Developer Tea](https://spec.fm/podcasts/developer-tea) - Podcast for web and software developers hosted by a developer that you can listen to in less than 10 minutes.